emicklei/melrose-docs/content/docs/newbies/quick-start.md

 ---
 title: "Quick start"
-description: "Use the Melrōse Playground for getting started with Melrōse."
+description: "Use the online playground website for getting started with Melrōse."
 lead: "Use the playground for getting started with Melrōse."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2021-04-10T13:59:39+01:00